mksnigaroff/mksnigaroff.github.io/_pages/cv.md

 <!--- {% include base_path %}
 --->

-Click [here](https://mksnigaroff.github.io/files/CV.pdf) for my CV as of December 15th, 2023.
+Click [here](https://mksnigaroff.github.io/files/CV.pdf) for my CV as of May 5th, 2024.